American Studies (AMST)

 The American Studies major offers a comprehensive program in American civilization which introduces students to the complexities underlying the development of America and its contemporary life.
 The program develops the skills of research, writing, and critical thinking that are central to a well-rounded, liberal arts education.
 The major requires eleven courses relevant to the interdisciplinary study of American civilization and the completion of the American Studies colloquium.
 Two minor tracks are also available in the American Studies program.
 The American Studies minor requires five courses in similar areas as the major.
 The Multiculturalism minor requires five courses that concentrate on the issues of ethnic and racial diversity that define American society, art, and history.

 Students should design their American Studies major in consultation with a program coordinator, and they must maintain at least a 2.5 GPA in order to complete the independent study requirement.
-With the appropriate faculty approval, some special topics courses (freshman seminars, ENGL 215, SOC 320, and so on) may fulfill American Studies requirements.
+With appropriate faculty approval, some special topics courses (ENGL 115, SOC 320, and so on) may fulfill American Studies requirements.
 Students pursuing another major or minor in addition to their American Studies major may count no more than three courses for credit toward both concentrations.
 Students may count no more than one course for credit toward both an American Studies minor and another major or minor.

 1. Three Core Courses: